Updated 29 December 2021

 Mocon Thickness Profiler Repair

 The repair of a Mocon profiler, which measures the thickness of multilayer plastic films, resulted in the development of a small, stable and precise replacement oscillator.
 The original oscillator was prone to failure and was very costly to replace.
+The new design has worked well long term so the project is now finished.

 Photoacoustic Mercury Analyser